karthikbadam/PolyChrome/README.md

 - PolyChrome has two components: (1) A proxy server to handle requests from the clients (running at port 3000), and (2) a modified version of [PeerJS](http://peerjs.com/) server to handle the connections between peers/clients (running at port 8080).

+How to use PolyChrome:

 - Open your browser and enter the url "localhost:3000" or "<ip>:3000", depending on where you are running the server.
 This will open the following page:
 <br><br>
 <img src="https://github.com/karthikbadam/PolyChrome/blob/master/screenshots/screenshot-0.PNG?raw=true">

+- Note that if you want to try out PolyChrome collaboration on the same device, you have to open the above URL ("<ip>:3000") in two tabs, as each tab gets a unique peerID.

-- Type in a URL in the respective bar, and click the triangular icon to submit.
+- Type in a URL in the respective space, and click the triangular icon to submit.
 Now, PolyChrome fetches the content of this URL by acting as a proxy, and opens it in a new window as follows:
 <br><br>
 <img src="https://github.com/karthikbadam/PolyChrome/blob/master/screenshots/screenshot-1.PNG?raw=true">